By Tom · Published Oct. 3rd, 2021 · Updated Nov. 24th, 2022

 This hike starts at a car park on the Paarl side of the Du Toitskloof pass.
 The nearest town is Paarl and it is 50 minutes and 70 km drive from the centre of Cape Town.
-There is a permit fee of ZAR 50 per person, which we got via the online booking system.
+If you don’t have a car, check out the options for car hire* from Cape Town.

 Note: We gave this hike a difficulty rating of 4/5 because the first part of the trail is steep with some loose rocks and big boulders to cross.